Thyroid Tumors Treatment in Orange County, CA

 Pain in your throat, difficulty swallowing, and a palpable lump on the front of your neck may be signs of a thyroid tumor.
 The skilled ENT specialists at SCENT – Southern California Ear, Nose, and Throat, located in Long Beach, Los Alamitos, Huntington Beach, Newport Beach, and Torrance, California, provide evaluations for surgical management of benign and cancerous thyroid and parathyroid tumors.
-If you think you may have a thyroid tumor, call the office or book an appointment online today.
+If you think you may have a thyroid tumor, call the Southern California ENT office nearest you or book an appointment online today.

 What is a thyroid tumor?